 The Louisville Dulcimer Society

-NOTICE!!! - Tuesday night jams in July will be held at Willis Music - 1850 S Hurstbourne Parkway
+NOTICE!!! - Tuesday night jams are currently being held at Willis Music - 1850 S Hurstbourne Parkway.

 The Louisville Dulcimer Society is dedicated to the preservation of traditional American folk music and the mountain or Appalachian dulcimer.
 While the focus of the society is the mountain dulcimer, the group also welcomes other traditional acoustic instruments.
 The group currently includes hammered dulcimer, fiddle, banjo, guitar, pennywhistle, washtub bass and others.